-For anyone in this situation, I would like to encourage to find the motivator that works for you.
-Consider all of the benefits to losing weight and think about the potentials after it’s accomplished.
+For anyone in this situation, I would like to encourage you to find the motivator that works for you.
+Consider all of the benefits of losing weight and think about the potentials after it’s accomplished.

 If you’re overweight, committing to a plan is one of the best things you can do to improve your life now.
-Here’s a few tips to get you started on the journey.
+Here are a few tips to get you started on the journey.

 Start today by planning a healthy dinner and going for a walk.
 No matter what, do something each day that benefits your health and fitness.
 Push yourself as far as you can go without destroying the motivation.

 Don’t go on a diet.
 Instead, change your diet to include healthy foods that you enjoy eating.
 What we eat is the most important factor with weight loss and weight gain.

 Develop a meal plan, fitness schedule, and set reasonable weight loss goals.
 By writing it down, you’ll not only remember more easily, but you’ll more likely to create a legitimate plan that works.